 As a broadly framed, positive “CAMPAIGN OF RESPONSIBILITY,” Repeace offers a blue print for a new kind of (r)evolutionary change.
-Repeace has been a pioneering effort towards a new kind of communication platform for leaderless agency since its inception, back in 2009, ahead of waves of public outcry seen in Egypt (Tahrir Square), USA (Occupy), etcetera.
+Repeace has been a pioneering effort towards a new kind of communication platform for leaderless agency since its inception, back in 2009, before the waves of public outcry seen in Egypt (Tahrir Square), USA (Occupy), etcetera.
 The largest, past U.S. movements, and all current forms of social resistance / popular uprising, were unable to produce formal reforms (*) in our institutions, and struggle to motivate and mobilize sizable resistance.
 Repeace can do it, by offering to international Occupation movements a viable alternative of proactive engagement and an immediate result, without direct confrontations and the resulting violence.

-The logic behind Repeace approach, simple and timeless is expressed in the Narratives of our vision (here).
-The frustrating state of endemic and pervasive corruption in our institutions, paired with a growing sense of disorientation, fatigue and despair, felt by activists worldwide, give to this strategy a relevance that keeps growing by the month.
+The logic behind this approach, simple and timeless, is reflected in the narratives of our vision (here).
+The frightening state of institutional corruption, paired with a growing sense of disorientation felt inside global Activism, gives to the #Repeace strategy a relevance that keeps growing by the month.

-Repeace employs applied social psychology and proven communication techniques (see: “Framing,” usually used by corporate, governmental and political entities) to reorganize social change, reunite, and empower a humanity in distress.
-Repeace frames all social activism under the name "Repeacement," "Repeacing," an activist as “Repeacer.”
-Repeace shifts from thousands of different causes and conflicting political views to a few values, we all understand and share.
+Repeace employs applied social psychology and communication techniques (see: “Framing,” usually used by corporate, governmental and political entities) to reorganize social change, reunite, and empower a humanity in distress.
+Repeace frames all social activism under the name Repeacement, Repeacing, an activist as “Repeacer.”
+Repeace shifts thousands of different causes and dividing political views behind the values, we all share.
 This is perfectly in sync with the observations about the "more physical" Occupy movement, made by professor George Lakoff in 2012.